 External barrier: What if people think it is wrong that I am rollerblading, or worse, what if I fall and people see me falling?

-And the best part?
+And guess what?
 I DID fall.
 I wiped out on my rollerblades with the stroller.
 The fears came true.
 People jumped out of their cars and ran over, horrified.
+Babykins was fine, strollers are designed for safety, too.

 So uncomfortable.
-But because I learnt about rollerblading with a stroller and figured out how to do it (failures and all) it means that now, I get amazing exercise, my kids have an absolute blast in the chariot, and I am a happier and healthier mum that gets to be around longer for the kids.
+Mistakes.
+Learning.
+Inner and outer judgement.
+But because I learnt to rollerblade with a stroller and faced (and survived) those fears, it means that now, I get amazing exercise, my kids have an absolute blast in the chariot, and I am a happier and healthier mum that gets to be around longer for the kids.

 Now, let’s put the story aside, let’s get back to the meaty parts.